rycolab/info-theoretic-probing/README.md

     Zmigrod, Ran and
     Williams, Adina and
     Cotterell, Ryan",
-    booktitle = "Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)", year = "2020",
+    booktitle = "Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics", year = "2020",
     publisher = "Association for Computational Linguistics",
     url = "https://arxiv.org/abs/2004.03061",